Sasa94s/multicloud-computing-app/README.md

     1. Open Azure Cloud Shell
         1. Select PowerShell when prompted.
 Then click Show advanced settings on the next screen
-        2. You can leave the resource group selected, but you’ll need to put in a name for the storage account and file share for your console.
-Name your storage account all lowercase with no dashes or punctuation.
-And less than 24 characters.
-Something like tscottocloudcstorage and tscottofileshare.
-Then click Create.
-Allow the console to provision.
+        2. Leave the resource group selected.
+            - Name your storage account `udacitymelsheikh` all lowercase with no dashes or punctuation.
+            - Name file share `melsheikhfileshare` less than 24 characters.
+            - Click Create.
+            - Allow the console to provision.
     2. Navigate to terraform directory
         ```
         cd ~/multicloud-computing-app/src/azure/